 - Google Hangouts: Looking for a way to get everyone on the same page?
-Google Hangouts is your key to success.
-This tool allows you to chat and video chat so that everyone is up to date, regardless of their location.
+Google Hangouts is the key to success.
+This tool allows you to chat and video chat so that everyone is up to date, regardless of location.
 Your stakeholders and customers will never feel so in the loop.

 - Harvest: Harvest is a time tracking software that allows you to leave the little things in the workplace.
 If you felt that invoicing, timesheets, and billing took up too much of your time, then there’s no more of that in your future!

 - Jira: Jira is software that allows you to plan, track, and manage your agile and software development projects.
 Efficiency is right around the corner when you have a centralized place where your team can see your projects.

 Sprint is part of the scrum methodology and means iterations during which a specific portion of the software is produced.